JTP75/justbot/README.md

 ### Basic Interaction

 ```
->> Hi, I'm rustbot!
+>> Hi, I'm puetce!
 Type 'help' to see what I can do.
 >> Today is Monday, January 1, 2024.
->> Welcome to RustBot!
+>> Welcome to Puetce!
 << hello
 >> Hello there!
-My name is rustbot.
+My name is puetce.
 << help
 >> Available commands are:
         load                    aliases=()